What is triggering the growth in the demand for user research?

 What challenges can arise from having aligned researchers?

-Looking at all this research that was going on, the gap that became immediately obvious to me as a dedicated researcher was exploratory research that spanned not only within a particular product, but also across multiple products, looking at the horizontal experience or journey of a customer, rather than just a product vertical, because designers were conducting research into their own products for the most part, and left a gap for exploratory future focused research, looking across products and beyond the sake ecosystem.
+Looking at all this research that was going on, the gap that became immediately obvious to me as a dedicated researcher was exploratory research that spanned not only within a particular product, but also across multiple products, looking at the horizontal experience or journey of a customer, rather than just a product vertical, because designers were conducting research into their own products for the most part, and left a gap for exploratory future focused research, looking across products and beyond the same ecosystem.

 In addition, specialist UX researchers are typically better equipped to handle the sorts of questions exploratory research asks, as well as tackle the trickier sorts of methods that you might want to utilise at this stage.
 And they also have more time to do it, because they're not trying to do design work or product work.
 On top of that, ensuring there's a partnership between UX research and product or design and executing the technical stuff also means your researchers need to keep all their research skills sharp.